andrewbolster/bolster/CONTRIBUTING.rst

 $ bump2version patch # possible: major / minor / patch
 $ git push
-$ git push --tags

-Travis will then deploy to PyPI if tests pass.
+GitHub Actions `release.yml` will then tag, release and deploy to PyPI if tests pass.